demizer/gds/doc/spec.rst

 * Development is done on Arch Linux.

-* todrives primarily supports Linux.
+* gds primarily supports Linux.
 Mac OSX and Windows support may be added if a developer wants to step up and support it at a later date.

-* todrives is built for sophisticated users.
+* gds is built for sophisticated users.
 Users should understand operating system mount points and filesystem technologies.

-* todrives assumes full destination device usage.
+* gds assumes full destination device usage.

-* todrives does not modify, compress, encrypt, or encode files at any point and never will.
+* gds does not modify, compress, encrypt, or encode files at any point and never will.
 These are better left to a filesystem technology.

-* todrives is not network aware nor will it ever be.
-Backing up to mounted nfs shares is perfectly fine, but todrives will fill it up eventually.
+* gds is not network aware nor will it ever be.
+Backing up to mounted nfs shares is perfectly fine, but gds will fill it up eventually.

-* todrives can cause data loss if not used properly.
-The todrives contributors cannot be responsible for data loss and will not hold your hand in the case of traumatic data loss.
+* gds can cause data loss if not used properly.
+The gds contributors cannot be responsible for data loss and will not hold your hand in the case of traumatic data loss.